The image shows

 a rush that I often either broke the soap or cut

-like bears that took hindsight and
+like bears that took both hindsight

-imagination even to name.
+and imagination even

-the soap, she’d say,
+the soap,” she’d say,

-like this, and peel big long
+“like this”, and peel big long

 beautiful curly shavings

 neck.
 “Try it.”

 were as fascinating as her

 up off the floor of the machine shop down the

 street and hung every year.
 Slowly, I realized